 Almost all Machine Learning systems have parameters that must be tuned to achieve a good quality of the constructed model.
-An experienced practitioner knows that changes in parameter's values may lead to quite different results.
-To tune a system's parameters requires knowledge of the system.
-This is most often an impediment to a wider use by non-experts since they have no feeling on what to do.
+An experienced practitioner knows that changes in the parameter's values may lead to quite different results.
+To tune a system's parameter requires knowledge of the system.
+This is most often a severe obstacle to the wide spread use of such algorithms.

-One approach to overcome such a situation is by the use of a wrapper [3].
-A wrapper produces several models using different combinations of the leaning algorithm and returns the "best" model.
+As proposed by John [11] one possible approach to overcome such a situation is by the use of a wrapper.
+A wrapper produces several models using different combinations of the learning algorithm and returns the "best" model.
 In our tool the wrapper optimises the test set error rate estimation.
 This automatic tuning of parameter completely hides the details of using the learning algorithms from the user.
-It is therefore a way to make the tool usable by a wider ranger of users.
+It is therefore a way to make the tool usable by a wider range of users.